XiaokunFeng/XiaokunFeng.github.io/_pages/about.md

 Currently, my research focuses on video multimodal tracking, video generation and world modeling tasks.
 If you are intrigued by my work or wish to collaborate, feel free to reach out to me.

+<font color=DarkRed>I expect to receive my Ph.D. degree in May 2027 and am currently looking for full-time positions.
+Please send me an email if you are interested!</font>

 # 🔥 News